President of Bangladesh: Immunity

 The president is granted immunity for all his actions by Article 51 of the Constitution and is not answerable to anybody for his actions, and no criminal charges can be brought to the Court against him.
-The only exception to this immunity is if the Parliament seeks to impeach the President.
+The only exception to this immunity is if the Parliament seeks to impeach the president.

 Succession

 Article 54 of the Constitution of Bangladesh provides for the succession of the president.
 It states that in case of absence due to illness or other reasons, the speaker of the Jatiya Sangsad will act as the president of Bangladesh until the president resumes office.
 This Article was used during the ascension of Speaker Jamiruddin Sircar as the acting president of the state following the resignation of former president A. Q. M. Badruddoza Chowdhury, and when President Zillur Rahman could not discharge his duties due to his illness, and later, death.
+Most recently, it was invoked on July 24, 2026, when Speaker Hafiz Uddin Ahmad assumed the responsibilities of acting president following the resignation of President Mohammed Shahabuddin due to severe health complications.

 Since Bangladesh is a parliamentary system, it does not have a vice-president.
 However, during the presidential system of governance, Bangladesh had a vice-president who would assume the president's role in his absence; the post was abolished by the twelfth amendment to the Constitution in 1991.